rayyaw/flash-patcher/README.md

 ### Build Dependencies

 To compile this project yourself, you must install ANTLR.
 You can view more information at https://www.antlr.org/.
+For most linux distributions, this will be available as `antlr4` through your package manager.

 You must have `gh-update` installed to receive automatic updates.
 For more info, see https://github.com/rayyaw/gh-update.